poseidon/matchbox/examples/README.md

 # Examples

-These examples network boot and provision VMs into CoreOS clusters using `bootcfg`.
+These examples network boot and provision machines into CoreOS clusters using `bootcfg`.
+You can re-use their profiles to provision your own physical machines.

 | Name       | Description | CoreOS Version | FS | Docs |
 |------------|-------------|----------------|----|-----------|